White-Basilisk: A Hybrid Model for Code Vulnerability Detection: Related Work

 Following that, pre-trained LLMs emerged as a significant breakthrough in code analysis. \citet{hanif2022vulberta} proposed VulBERTa, an adaptation of the RoBERTa model for detecting code vulnerabilities, demonstrating the potential of transfer learning from natural language processing to code analysis.
 By fine-tuning LLMs pre-trained on extensive corpora of code, this approach quickly gained popularity due to its ability to capture latent patterns in both code structure and semantics.
 However, similar to many transformer-based models, it suffers from quadratic computational complexity with sequence length, constraining its applicability to large-scale projects.

-Another line of research focused on models specifically tailored for code understanding. \citet{feng2020codebert} introduced CodeBERT, a bimodal pre-trained model for programming language and natural language.
-This work allowed for a deeper understanding of both code and its associated documentation, proving useful across a range of software engineering tasks, including vulnerability detection.
-However, while powerful, these models typically demand significant computational resources and encounter difficulties when processing extremely long sequences, which restricts their practical use in analyzing large codebases.
-For instance, CodeBERT was pre-trained for approximately 1000 hours on 16 interconnected NVIDIA Tesla V100 GPUs, representing a substantial energy and resource investment.

-Other recent work concentrated on improving the granularity and efficiency of vulnerability detection.
-Such an example is LineVul (\citet{fu2022linevul}), a transformer-based approach for line-level vulnerability prediction, enabling precise localization of vulnerabilities within codebases.
-While valuable for precise localization, this approach may overlook vulnerabilities that span multiple lines or functions.

 Comprehensive studies by \citet{chakraborty2021deep} and \citet{ding2024vulnerability} highlighted persistent challenges in the field, including data quality issues, unrealistic evaluation methods, and difficulties in handling long-range dependencies. \citet{ding2024vulnerability} showed that existing benchmarks significantly overestimate model performance, with state-of-the-art models achieving high scores on flawed datasets but failing on more realistic ones.
-Our work directly addresses these concerns through improved data collection, realistic evaluation metrics, and model architecture designed for long-range understanding.

-Currently, existing vulnerability detection methods primarily focus on their main objectives without considering the increasing size of model parameters.
-This uncontrolled growth in model size has led to the development of energy-hungry models requiring dozens of cutting-edge GPUs.
-Most recently, research developments have been made in efficient language model design.
-For example, building on the work of Mamba \cite{gu2023mamba}, \citet{lieber2024jamba} introduced Jamba, which employs a Mixture of Experts (MoE) strategy, combining Mamba layers and attention mechanisms in an interleaving pattern \cite{fedus2022switch}.
-In addition, \citet{wang2020linformer} proposed the Linformer, which can reduce self-attention complexity to linear time using low-rank approximations, while the Transformer-XL architecture \cite{dai2019transformer} has been shown to effectively model long-term dependencies by introducing recurrence into self-attention.
+To address the computational and architectural challenges identified in existing vulnerability detection approaches, White-Basilisk's architecture builds upon three established techniques that address complementary challenges in efficient sequence modeling.

+State-space models, exemplified by Mamba \citep{gu2023mamba}, offer an alternative to traditional recurrent and attention-based architectures for sequence modeling.
+Mamba employs a selective state-space mechanism that maintains linear computational complexity with respect to sequence length, contrasting with the quadratic complexity of standard transformer attention.
+The selective mechanism allows the model to focus on relevant information while efficiently processing long sequences.